 Depending on the type of gaps formed, traders can build a trading strategy and try to profit on them.
 A gap up or gap down can create profitable trading opportunities if you know how to trade them correctly.
 As a rule of thumb, here are some points traders need to consider when trading gap:

-- Exhaustion gaps have a proven track-record of signaling trend reversals, and traders should look to enter in the opposite direction of the trend after they spot an exhaustion gap.
+Exhaustion gaps have a proven track-record of signalling trend reversals, and traders should look to enter in the opposite direction of the trend after they spot an exhaustion gap.

 Still, make sure to use other tools to confirm a trade based on gaps.
 Reversal and continuation chart patterns, combined with support/resistance levels and gaps can be used to develop a well-round trading strategy to buy or sell stocks.